Section Z

-is a side-scrolling shooter game by Capcom, originally released as an arcade game in 1985.
+is a 1985 scrolling shooter video game developed and published by Capcom for arcades.
 A home version was published for the Nintendo Entertainment System in 1987.

 The arcade version was re-released as part of Capcom Classics Collection Vol. 1 for PlayStation 2 and Xbox, Capcom Classics Collection Remixed for PlayStation Portable, and Capcom Arcade Cabinet for Xbox 360 and PlayStation 3.